-A Decade After Her Passing, a Loving Tribute to a Soap-Hopping Daytime Legend Who Endured a *Whole* Lotta Drama Off Screen as Well as On — Plus, Her Epic Headwriter War
+A Dozen Years After Her Passing, a Loving Tribute to a Soap-Hopping Legend Who Endured a *Whole* Lotta Drama Off Screen

 On December 20, 2010, we lost one of our greats.